 Sand Hollow Reservoir

-- Conditions: Bass fishing is fair.
-Make sure to fish deeper (20-30 feet) and slow down your presentation.
-Quagga mussels are present in Sand Hollow, so plan extra time to have your boat washed before leaving.
+- Conditions: The water temperature is in the low 50s.
+Bass fishing will improve over the next few weeks.
+Target the warmest part of the day to hit the highest fish activity.
+Quagga mussels are present in Sand Hollow, so plan on extra time to have your boat washed before leaving.

 - Location: Southwest Utah, Washington County